ctfs/write-ups-2016/asis-ctf-2016/pwn/shadow-99/README.md

 Finally we have the following game plan:

-* For the nickname we insert our shellcode padded with some NOPs at the beginning
+* For the nickname we insert our shellcode, padded with some NOPs at the beginning
 * We create a new beer and chose a description size big enough to be mmaped right below our shadow-stack
-* Call add_one recurisvely by adding another beer and giving a invalid size until we overflow the first beerchunk's function pointer.
+* We call add_one recurisvely by adding another beer and giving an invalid size until we overflow the first beerchunk's function pointer.
-* We choose the view option from the menu and when the beerdesc function asks for the index, we give an input that sets index 0 and replaces the rip with our nickname address (+4) 0x0804A524
+* We choose the view option from the menu and when the beerdesc function asks for the index, we give an input that sets index 0 and replaces the rip with our nickname's address (+4): 0x0804A524
-* Sit back and wait for the return
+* Finally we sit back and wait for the call

 And here is our final exploit in action:

 	$ p2 beer_pwn.py
-	p2 asis.py                                                                                                                                                                   01:32:18
 	[+] Starting local process './shadow': Done
 	[3522]
 	[*] Paused (press any to continue)